NotCP97/PyCK_21/README.md

 We are using machine learning methods to calculate Remaining useful life(RUL) for turbofan engine.

 Libraries used:
-Numpy,
+1. Numpy
-Pandas,
+2. Pandas,
-sklearn,
+3.  sklearn,
-Matplotlib,
+4. Matplotlib,
-seaborn
+5.  seaborn

 Machine learning algorithms/methods